 With the arrival of the first settlers, the pawn industry came to America and became the main source of consumer credit in the early part of the century.
 However, with the rise of large consumer credit institutions, such as finance corporations, savings and loan associations, and credit unions, pawn shops are no longer the major source of consumer credit.
 Nevertheless, they still play a vital role in providing consumer credit.
 The pawn industry fills in the gap and helps people obtain quick money when they are denied by banks.

-Pawning has long been a source of capital for people in times of need, as well as a means of financing business ventures.
-When Christopher Columbus approached Queen Isabella of Spain about securing funds for his voyage, she was prepared to pawn her crown jewels in order to provide him with the necessary finances.
-Fortunately, the Spanish government agreed to back Columbus, saving the Queen from having to part with her beloved crown.
+Pawning has long been a source of capital for people in times of need and a means of financing business ventures.
+In fact, when Christopher Columbus approached Queen Isabella of Spain about securing funds for his voyage, she was willing to pawn her crown jewels to provide him with the necessary finances.
+Fortunately, the Spanish government backed Columbus, saving the Queen from parting with her beloved crown.

 Today, many people from all walks of life, including politicians, movie stars, sports figures, and business owners, are customers of modern-day pawn shops.